certmichelin/OpenID-Connect-PHP/README.md

 It provides a simple and reliable implementation of the OpenID Connect flow, allowing MISP to integrate OpenID-based authentication without requiring in-depth knowledge of the protocol.

 **This is a fork of [JakubOnderka/OpenID-Connect-PHP](https://github.com/JakubOnderka/OpenID-Connect-PHP)**

-Jumbojett`s library is great, but lacks of some features, proper testing, and it is not ready for new PHP versions.
-So I created this fork.
-This fork requires PHP 7.1 or greater, if you need to use older PHP version, please use original version.

-**Most important changes:**

-* Added support for elliptic curve (EC) JWT token signature algorithms, that are faster than RSA signatures
-* Added support for `client_secret_jwt` and `private_key_jwt` authentication methods to token endpoint, that are more secure that traditional method
-* JWT ID Token Validation compliant to OpenID Connect standard
-* Much higher code coverage by unit tests
-* A lot of small optimisations and fixes

-A special thanks goes to Michael Jett, original author of this library and Justin Richer and Amanda Anganes for their help and support of the protocol.

 ## Requirements